 - It can help women diagnosed with breast cancer make surgical decisions such as whether to undergo lumpectomy and radiation or bilateral mastectomy.

-- It can help people already diagnosed with cancer understand their risk for other cancers.
+- It can help people already diagnosed with cancer understand their risk for additional cancers.

 - It can help family members who have not had cancer better understand their risk for cancer.

-Some benefits of genetic testing for people who have not been diagnosed with cancer include:
+Benefits of genetic testing for people who have not been diagnosed with cancer

 - Testing negative may mean that the person did not inherit a mutation and they do not have an elevated risk for cancer.

 - It can help people better understand and manage their cancer risk.